 [arg2:[arg3:1, arg5:[value3, value4], arg4:1.1, arg7:null, arg6:true], arg1:value1, operation:RUNSCRIPTONCONNECTOR, options:OperationOptions: {CAUD_TRANSACTION_ID:1661235801641-96bc95f49bbf8e27d3e4-54089/0/4}, configuration:org.forgerock.openicf.connectors.groovy.ScriptedConfiguration@26f4d226, log:org.identityconnectors.common.logging.Log@1726fedb]

-In this mode, the script you specify in “actionSource” or “actionFile” will be sent to the RCS, where your scripted connector package is deployed.
-The ICF framework will execute the script in the connector type-specific context, with all the variable bindings for “run on connector” operation available to the script.
+In this mode, the script you specify in “actionSource” or “actionFile” will be sent to RCS, where your scripted connector package is deployed.
+ICF will execute the script in the connector type-specific context, with all the variable bindings for “run on connector” operation available to the script.

 This has been the mode illustrated in all previous examples.